Learn

 What type of investing strategies to ETF investors often use?

 Crafting an investment strategy may seem challenging at first.
 As you dip your toes into the exciting world of investing, you'll quickly realise that there are numerous investing strategies.
-Some can be classified as passive, while others are known as active investing.
+Some can be classified as passive or active investing.

 Now, let's get to the heart of it.
 When you invest in ETFs, you're aiming to grow your money over the long term.
 But just like any other investors, you'd want to minimise the risks and avoid making hasty decisions.
 And that's where a good strategy comes in handy.